Sistering Indigenous and Western Science program

 - a statement of interest

-- a letter of support from your institution (optional)
+- a letter of support from your institution or community (optional)

 Wait to receive your results.

-You will be notified about your application outcome in March of 2022.
+You will be notified about your application outcome within 4 weeks of the closing date.

 Taking on your new role